Equine Gastric Ulcers (EGUS)

 - Difficulty or resistance to bending and collection.

 - Intensive exercise - can cause the stomach acid to splash onto the upper, unprotected stomach wall.
+The lower part has a lining of mucus to protect it.

-- Stress - causes contraction of abdominal muscles, in turn compressing the stomach and forcing acid up onto the upper wall.
+- Stress - causes contraction of abdominal muscles, in turn compressing the stomach and forcing acid up onto the unprotected upper wall.

 - Feeding poor quality acidic haylage (mainly affects hind gut).

-All horses should have a supply of forage 24/7.
 Restricted hay feeders, or nets either with a small mesh, or doubled should be used in stables to make overnight hay last well into the early hours, so that stomachs are never empty.
-A slice of 2 of straw can also be provided to maintain forage supply.
-A high calcium content will buffer the acid, reducing it's strength.
-Chopped alfalfa is particularly suitable.
-Grazing is beneficial.

-Treatment; there is a wide range of supplements available, from the simple acid - suppressors such as aluminium & magnesium hydroxides & calcium carbonate to various herbal supplements with anti-inflammatory herbs such as slippery elm bark, chamomile etc & nutrients such as brewers & live yeast, arginine & glutamine.
+Treatment: there is a wide range of supplements available, from the simple acid - suppressors such as aluminium & magnesium hydroxides & calcium carbonate to various herbal supplements with anti-inflammatory herbs such as slippery elm bark, chamomile etc & nutrients such as brewers & live yeast, arginine & glutamine.
 The efficacy of these is very variable.
 The author had some spectacular successes & abysmal failures with a product he formulated some years ago.

-Vets will prescribe omeprazole for 28 days to suppress the acid & allow natural healing.
+For gastric ulcers vets will prescribe omeprazole for 28 days to suppress the acid & allow natural healing.
 Sucralfate will be added to treat glandular ulcers.
 This is the most effective & also expensive treatment but must be followed by changes to diet & management to prevent recurrence.

 Some owners have been buying Abler omeprazole from North America; this is much cheaper but illegal without a vet's prescription.
 Substantial amounts were seized by the Border Force & Veterinary Medicines Directorate late in 2024